Feature Coding in the Era of Large Models: Dataset, Test Conditions, and Benchmark: Dataset construction and analysis

 \subsubsection{Model and task selection}

-This study expands the scope of feature coding research by encompassing discriminative, generative, and hybrid models.
-While prior work has primarily concentrated on discriminative, convolution-based models, the advent of Transformer architectures and generative models calls for a more comprehensive dataset to capture a wider range of tasks and feature types.
-To meet this need, we select three representative models: DINOv2 \cite{oquab2023dinov2}, Llama3 \cite{dubey2024llama}, and SD3 \cite{esser2024sd3}.
-Llama3 and SD3 represent two core categories within generative models, highlighting their respective strengths in different input-output modalities.
-Specifically, DINOv2 and Llama3 handle visual and textual inputs, while SD3 processes textual inputs to generate visual outputs.
-The selected models offer comprehensive feature representations across visual, textual, and cross-modal applications.
+Given the vast number of large models available, it is impractical to include all of them in a single research paper.
+Therefore, we focus on selecting representative models.
+To ensure the dataset's representativeness and long-term relevance, we choose one widely recognized model for each type of large model.
+Specifically, we select DINOv2 \cite{oquab2023dinov2}, Llama3 \cite{dubey2024llama}, and SD3 \cite{esser2024sd3} as representatives of discriminative models, generative models, and hybrid models, respectively.
+The trend of adopting Transformer architectures in large models is expected to persist in the coming years.
+As a result, the selected models are anticipated to retain their research value and practical utility in the near future.
+DINOv2 and Llama3 handle visual and textual inputs, respectively, while SD3 processes textual inputs to generate visual outputs.
+Together, these models provide comprehensive feature representations across visual, textual, and cross-modal applications.

-For DINOv2, we include the image classification, semantic segmentation, and depth estimation tasks.
-Llama3 addresses the common sense reasoning task, and SD3 focuses on text-to-image synthesis.
-This selection covers three visual tasks, one textual task, and one text-to-visual task, forming a versatile foundation for feature coding analysis across diverse task and model types.
+For DINOv2, we include image classification (Cls), semantic segmentation (Seg), and depth estimation (Dpt) tasks.
+Llama3 is applied to the common sense reasoning task (CSR), and SD3 is used for text-to-image synthesis (TTI).
+The selection covers three visual tasks, one textual task, and one text-to-visual task, forming a comprehensive foundation for analyzing feature coding across diverse tasks and model types.